ArianaAnd/DataAnalysis/README.md

 What I wanted to prove through this project?
 This project shows the price level on Airbnb of Brasov.
 E.g:
-- 268 listings
+-268 listings;

--minimum price per night 81 RON
+-minimum price per night 81 RON;

--maximum price per night 550 RON
+-maximum price per night 550 RON;

-- average prices 204.60
+- average prices 204.60;

--sum of prices of all listings 54833.37
+-sum of prices of all listings 54833.37;

--prices worth 140.0 represented 25% of the listings etc.
+-prices worth 140.0 represented 25% of the listings;
+etc.

 What is Machine Learning doing in this project?
 Listing Price Prediction - Economy
 How?

-Moving Average
+##Moving Average
 Introduction

 ‘Average’ is easily one of the most common things we use in our day-to-day lives.
 For instance, calculating the average marks to determine overall performance, or finding the average temperature of the past few days to get an idea about today’s temperature – these all are routine tasks we do on a regular basis.
 So this is a good starting point to use on our dataset for making predictions.